 The Breakdown By Subscription

 Unlike Spotify, Apple Music doesn't have a free subscription, which accounts for its higher per-play rate ($0.0076 per stream as of early 2021).
 Apple also offers an elevated payout for mechanical publishing, which is good news for songwriters.
 Apple has also increased its payout per stream from last year, when it paid $0.0064.
-In 2018, Apple is paying $0.00783 per stream.
+As of late 2019, Apple is paying $0.00735 per stream.